 - Benefits checks from veterans affairs including disability and pension checks may be delayed.

-The last time the government shut down in 1995-96, the shut down lasted for 21 days.
-Our thoughts go out to all who are affected, and we pray for a swift reinstatement to gridlock as usual.
+The government has shut down 18 times prior to 2018.
+The last time the government shut down was in 2013 and lasted for 16 days.
+Our thoughts go out to all who are (or will be) affected, and we pray for a swift reinstatement to gridlock as usual.